Australian cricket team in New Zealand in 1945–46

 The Australian national cricket team toured New Zealand in March 1946, playing a single Test match against New Zealand's national team.

+The Test, played at the Basin Reserve, Wellington, was the first played between the two countries, and the first Test played after the conclusion of World War II.
+The match was granted Test status only retrospectively.
 The Australians opened the tour with first-class matches against the four Plunket Shield teams, winning all by large margins, three of them by an innings.

-The Test, played at the Basin Reserve, Wellington, was the first played between the two countries, and the first Test played after the conclusion of World War II.
-Australia (captained by Bill Brown), won the match by an innings and 103 runs, having bowled out New Zealand (captained by Walter Hadlee) twice in less than two days.
+Australia (captained by Bill Brown), won the Test match by an innings and 103 runs, having bowled out New Zealand (captained by Walter Hadlee) twice in less than two days.
 The two national sides did not again meet in Tests until New Zealand toured during the 1973–74 season.

 Background

 Teams from the Australian colonies had visited New Zealand as early as the 1877–78 season, when a combined Australian team played several matches against New Zealand teams.
 These tours persisted well into the early 20th century, with unofficial Test matches between national representative sides occurring during both the 1909–10 and 1913–14 tours.
 However, no full internationals were played, owing to the Australian Board of Control for International Cricket's perception of New Zealand as a second-class team.
 Despite this, New Zealand played its first Test series when an English team toured during the 1929–30 season.
 Australia had not played an official Test series since its 1938 tour of England, with New Zealand's last Test series occurring on its tour of England the previous season.

 A Test tour by Australia, planned for February and March 1940, was cancelled after the outbreak of the Second World War.
 An itinerary of 14 matches – three Tests, four first-class matches against Plunket Shield teams, and seven other matches – had been arranged, and it was expected that Don Bradman would lead a strong team.

 Cricket during World War II had been severely limited in both countries, although an Australian Services team, captained by Lindsay Hassett, had played a series of "Victory Tests" during the 1945 English season.